alexnorell/screen/README.md

-# screen
+# Project Screen Control

-Project Screen Control
+Control a motorized projector screen using a web application hosted on a Raspberry Pi.